 Tips for Before the Job Promotion Interview

-- Pay Attention to the Hiring Process.
+- Pay attention to the hiring process.
 When you find out there is a job opportunity you're interested in, follow the application instructions.
 Don't expect to be able to bypass the company's hiring process to get the job.
-If the company has rules, they apply.
+If the company has rules, they still apply.

-- Tell Your Boss.
-If you get selected for an interview, tell your current supervisor so he or she doesn't hear the news from a third party.
-Explain why are applying and ask your boss for his or her support.
+- Tell your boss.
+If you get selected for an interview, tell your current supervisor so they don't hear the news from a third party.
+Explain why you're applying and ask your boss for their support.

-- Prepare For the Promotion.
-Prepare to pass your current job on to someone else; have all of your ducks in a row.
+- Prepare for the promotion.
+Prepare to pass your current job on to someone else.
 If your goal is to continue moving up in the company, leaving a mess behind can reflect poorly on you.
 Offer to assist with training and to be available for questions.

 During the Job Promotion Interview

 - Highlight your strengths.
-Your strengths may include your familiarity with the position and the company, the success you have had in your current position, and the commitment you feel towards the company to make it as successful as possible.
+Your strengths may include your familiarity with the position and the company, the success you have had in your current position, and the commitment you feel toward makingthe company as successful as possible.

-- Don't Be Over Confident.
-Do not go to the interview presuming that you "got the job"—an overconfident attitude can be damaging.
+- Don't be overconfident.
+Do not go to the interview presuming that you've already "got the job"—an overconfident attitude can be damaging.

-- Say Thank You.
-Write a thank you note to the person that interviewed you.
+- Say thank you.
+Write a thank-you note to the person who interviewed you.
 Reiterate your interest in the new position.

-- Don't Have Hard Feelings.
-If you don't get the job, leave any negative feelings behind and work towards the next promotion opportunity.
+- Don't have hard feelings.
+If you don't get the job, leave any negative feelings behind and work toward the next promotion opportunity.